datopia/pixyll/_drafts/db.md

 and initiative!"  <div class="attrib">&mdash; Courtial des Pereires</div>
 </blockquote>

-At a high level, our interest is in developing a trustless, immutable database sufficiently expressive to serve as the foundation for a ledger, governance platform, etc. --- without spilling the details of those domains all over the core system design.
+At a high level, our principal interest is in developing a trustless, immutable, deductive _information system_, sufficiently expressive to serve as the substrate for a ledger, governance platform, etc. --- without spilling the details of those domains all over the core system design.

-While resilient, autonomous money is a deeply motivating prospect --- one we may be realizing --- we see blockchain projects stoking ambitions better served by general approaches to the modeling and storage of information, and we see these problems yielding to a single solution.
-While we'll resist the impulse to wade into the weeds in this introductory post, below is a sketch of a design in which the fundamental network interaction, a _transaction_, denotes something much closer to that word's use in database systems, rather than accounting ones.
+While resilient, autonomous money is a deeply motivating prospect --- one we may be realizing --- we see blockchain projects stoking ambitions better served by general approaches to the modeling and storage of information.
+We think both problems can be elegantly accommodated within a single solution.
+While we'll resist the impulse to wade into the weeds in this introductory post, below is a sketch of a design in which the fundamental network interaction, a _transaction_, denotes something much closer to that word's use in database systems --- rather than accounting ones.

 <!--## Why Store the Data on Chain?